2004 United States election voting controversies: Voting machines

 The state of California ordered that 15,000 of its Diebold voting machines not be used in the 2004 elections due to flaws that the company failed to disclose.

 In September 2005, the Government Accountability Office released a report noting electronic voting systems hold promise for improving the election process while citing concerns about security and reliability raised by numerous groups, and detailing specific problems that have occurred.

 Provisional and absentee ballots

-Provisional ballots are for would-be voters who assert that they are registered but whose names cannot be found in the list available at the polling place.
-The voter completes a written ballot, which is placed in a sealed envelope.
-The ballot is opened and counted only if the voter is subsequently found to be registered.

-In 2004, there was contention over the standards for determining whether to count provisional ballots.
-In Ohio, Secretary of State Ken Blackwell ruled that Ohio would not count provisional ballots, even those from properly registered voters, that were submitted at the wrong precinct.
+In Ohio, Secretary of State Ken Blackwell ruled that Ohio would not count provisional ballots that were submitted at the wrong precinct.
 This ruling was ultimately upheld by the United States Court of Appeals for the 6th Circuit.

 Absentee ballots were also an issue.
 There were reports of absentee ballots being mailed out too late for some voters to complete and return them in time.
-In some instances, officials argued that last-minute litigation over Ralph Nader's ballot status or other issues had prevented them from finalizing the absentee ballots as early as they wanted to.
 In Broward County, Florida, some 58,000 absentee ballots were delivered to the Postal Service to be mailed to voters, according to county election officials, but the Postal Service said it had never received them.